good

 Documentation & Support

-Asana provides a well-stocked Help Center filled with tutorials, video guides, and case studies.
+Asana has a well-stocked help center with numerous tutorials, video guides, and case studies.

 Beyond that, Asana provides a few onboarding courses in its Academy, as well as regular live training, and a community forum.